We are the CRC 1436

 Toemme Noesselt is the Chair of the Biological Psychology Department of the Institute of Psychology.
 He studied Psychology and Philosophy at the Universities of Heidelberg, Düsseldorf and UCLA, USA, completed his PhD at the University of Magdeburg and a PostDoc at the UCL, UK in Jon Driver’s lab.
 His research aims at identifying the neural underpinnings of multisensory perception and memory by combining behavioural with electrophysiological and brain-imaging read-outs.

-Janelle Pakan is Group Leader of the Neural Circuits & Network Dynamics research group funded by the Center for Behavioural Brain Sciences at the Otto-von-Guericke University Magdeburg.
+Janelle Pakan heads the Neural Circuits & Network Dynamics research group at the Leibniz Institute for Neurobiology and holds a Professorship in association with the Otto-von-Guericke University Magdeburg.
 She completed her PhD work in Canada at the University of Alberta and postdoc work at UBC before relocating to Europe to complete Fellowships in Ireland and at the University of Edinburgh.
 Her research is focused on understanding the functional neural circuits that underlie the transformation of sensory information to behavioural output in both health and disease states.
-She utilizes functional neuroanatomical techniques and advanced two-photon imaging in behaving mice in combination with virtual environments.
+Her group utilizes functional neuroanatomical techniques and advanced two-photon imaging in behaving mice in combination with virtual environments.

 Prof. Dr. med.
 Stefan Remy